clamy54/BlackBox-Cue/README.md

  - **High Cut**: removes all frequencies above the cutoff frequency.
 Useful for taming harsh high frequencies or reducing hiss
  - **High Shelf**: boosts or cuts all frequencies above the set frequency.
 Use it to add brightness or reduce sibilance
  - **PEQ** (Parametric EQ): boosts or cuts a specific frequency range, with the Q parameter controlling how narrow or wide the affected area is.
 The most precise mode for surgical corrections
  - **VEQ** (Vintage EQ): similar to PEQ, but with a wider, more musical response.
-Behaves like classic analog equalizers -- better for broad tonal shaping
+Behaves like classic analog equalizers: better for broad tonal shaping
  - **Off**: the band is bypassed

   LOW supports Off, Low Cut, Low Shelf, PEQ, and VEQ.
 HIGH supports Off, High Cut, High Shelf, PEQ, and VEQ.
 The mid bands support Off, PEQ, and VEQ